-If your travel destination is Vancouver Island, prepare yourself for an experience that will not only be memorable - but unforgettable!
+Visit Vancouver Island, prepare yourself for an experience that will not only be memorable - but unforget-table!
 Vancouver Island travel includes extraordinary coastlines, forests and fauna, to a people steeped in thousands of years of history, this unique part of Canada is a journey of discovery.

-Vancouver Island is accessible only by air or ferry and is over 12,000 square miles in area.
-The capital city of British Columbia, Victoria, is located on the southern tip of the island and is a bustling urban cen-ter.
+Vancouver Island is over 12,000 square miles in area and completely surrounded by water.
+Visiting Van-couver Island requires a ferry or plane ride.
+The capital city of British Columbia, Victoria, is located on the southern tip of the island and is a bustling urban center.
 While Victoria is the most populated area of the island, there are many regions north of the city that draw visitor attention from around the world.
 Here are a few spots that shouldn't be missed on your visit to Vancouver Island.
 Vancouver Island tourism includes these popular destinations:

 Located on the west coast of the island, Tofino is a year round destination for outdoor enthusiasts of all ages.
-During the summer months, surfers come to ride the waves and nature lovers enjoy camping, hiking and fishing in the area.
-With a mild climate during the winter, people often visit the area just to enjoy its natural beauty, even in the cooler months.
+During the summer months, surfers visit Tofino to ride the waves and nature lovers enjoy camping, hiking and fishing in the area.
+With a mild climate during the winter, people often visit Tofino just to enjoy its natural beauty, even in the cooler months.
 Find out more

 Port Alberni: Cathedral Grove and Coombs Market

 The eclectic city of Port Alberni lies on a natural harbour and is surrounded by mountains.
 Many visitors to the area are awe inspired when they see Cathedral Grove, an endangered remnant of Douglas Fir trees as old as 800 years.
-Another popular tourist spot is Coombs Market, where visitors can’t help but smile when they see the "Goats On the Roof".
-Primarily known as a trading center hub, this area has become popular because it also offers visitors incredible kayaking, along with some of the best hiking and mountain biking trails on the island.
+Another popular tourist spot is Coombs Market, where visitors can't help but smile when they see the "Goats On the Roof".
+Primarily known as a trading center hub, this area has become a popular destination to visit on Vancouver Island because it also offers visitors incredible kayaking, along with some of the best hiking and mountain biking trails on the island.
 Find Out More

-Parksville is known on Vancouver Island for its sandy beaches and its annual sand sculpting event “Beachfest”.
+Parksville is known on Vancouver Island for its sandy beaches and its annual sand sculpting event "Beachfest".
 With accommodations ranging from camping and motels to luxury resorts, Parksville is a great place to both stay, and play!
+Many families visit Parksville for it's family friendly activities.
 Find out more

 Located just North of Parksville, Qualicum has the small town charm many visitors are looking for.
 It's a quaint town with numerous arrays of flowers, trees, gardens and planters at each and every corner.
 There are many outdoor activities, on and off the water, to enjoy as well as seasonal cultural events.
 There are a wide range of accommodations to choose from making it a wonderful destination for a day trip or a week or two away.
+Many people visit Qualicum Beach and Parksville when visiting Vancouver Island.
 Find Out More

 For decades, artists and urban dwellers seeking relaxation have been attracted to Denman Island.
 With beautiful scenery and quiet country roads, this small island is a welcome reprieve.
 Beyond Denman, is Hornby Island.
 This small island boasts a beautiful white sand beach and is popular with cyclists and hikers.
 It is accessible by BC Ferries and is a hot spot for summer tourists.
 Find out more